theosanderson/theo.io/content/post/2023-03-16-labgpt/index.md

 Yesterday, [GPT-4](https://openai.com/research/gpt-4) was released.

-I had a play to see how well it might be able to plan run biological experiments.
+I had a play to see how well it might be able to plan and run biological experiments.
 Scroll to the bottom for some caveats.